The best hotels in Marseille

 Sofitel Marseille Vieux-Port is the more conventional luxury pick, but 'conventional' still means a rooftop pool with a straight shot view of Notre-Dame de la Garde.
 At $280-420/night, it's the right call if you want service levels to match the setting.
 We wouldn't apologize for booking either one.

-Marseille's best neighborhoods
+Marseille's best hotel regions

 Prioritize the Vieux-Port area first.
 You're central, the ferries are steps away, and you can walk to Le Panier, the MuCEM, and the Corniche in under 20 minutes.